davisrbr/fall2020unc/README.md

 We had a narrow focus in this analysis.
 However, we suggest that UNC-CH will have success in decreasing the spread of COVID-19 by layering many strategies at once.
 Our work also proves that even simple measures will decrease student density at the per seat level, within buildings, and on campus.
 Further direct work should consider how to optimize individual classrooms and classroom spaces to reduce clustering.
 Further work may also consider a network analysis of potential student-to-student spread in UNC-CH classrooms, and how these strategies may mitigate this spread.

-Other relevant COVID-19 related considerations may arise from clusters of students:
+Other relevant COVID-19 considerations may arise from clusters of students and deserve further consideration:
 * reroutes of student paths to avoid overcrowding,
 * cleaning of building entrances and facilities, and
 * limiting students stopping-off in cafeterias, libraries, and recreational spaces.